madritkacabumi/WeatherSDK/README.md

 - iOS 16.0+
 - Xcode 14.0+
-- Swift 5.5+
+- Swift 5.0+

 ## Installation

-You can integrate `WeatherForecastSDK` into your project using Swift Package Manager (SPM) or by manually adding the SDK files to your project.
+You can integrate `WeatherSDK` into your project using Swift Package Manager (SPM) or by manually adding the SDK files to your project.

 ### Using Swift Package Manager

 1. Open your project in Xcode.
 2. Go to `File > Add Packages`.
-3. Enter the repository URL of the WeatherForecastSDK and select your target.
+3. Enter the repository URL of the WeatherSDK and select your target.
 4. Choose the appropriate version, then click `Add Package`.

-### Manual Installation

-1. Download the `WeatherForecastSDK` source files.
-2. Drag the files into your Xcode project.

 ## Setup